Immigrant Justice Corps - Justice Fellow FAQs

 Will I be placed outside of New York City?

 Maybe.
 Approximately 21% of Justice Fellows are hosted in Upstate New York, Long Island, the Lower Hudson Valley, New Jersey, Connecticut, and Texas to meet the extraordinary demand for immigration legal services that exists nationwide.
+However, with our pre-matching process, you will know before you accept the fellowship offer where you would be placed.

 Do Justice Fellows continue to work in immigration after the Fellowship?